scottzhang-pro/play_go/notes/module.md

 // ensure that future downloads of these modules retrieve the same bits as the first download
 ```

-import other module:
+How to import dependencies module:

 ```go
 import "rsc.io/quote"
 // to check  indirect dependencies
 // cmd: go list -m all
 ```

-upgrading dependencies:
+How to upgrading dependencies:

 ```
 // here is a example to upgrade text and sampler